top of page

 Sue Peterman

 Sue is a nurse and educator.
 She has 13 years critical care experience, several years teaching nurses how to use the electronic health record and 5 years in developing and maintaining the electronic health record.
-Sue has been both a deacon and an elder.
-As an elder she worked on the mission committee.
-Mission work includes working with Crane Centre as a board member.
+Sue has been both a deacon and an elder of her church, serving on the mission committee.
 Sue has been to Uganda 3 times including the Crane Centre ground breaking ceremony.

 Lorene Flewellen